harrycresswell/harry/content/writing/automating-newsletter-with-posse-rss.md

 With an RSS workflow, I only have to set this up once.
 Mailchimp will take care of the rest automatically.
 No more copying each newsletter over to Mailchimp.
 I can now focus 100% on writing my newsletter, which I now write in Markdown, directly in a text editor.
 Just as if I’m writing a blog post, like this one.

 When I publish my newsletter (aka push to Github), my RSS feed updates.
-When the schedule time I set in Mailchimp comes around, Mailchimp will grab the content from my RSS feed and send out the email.
+When the schedule time I set in Mailchimp comes around, Mailchimp will grab the new content from my RSS feed and send out the email.
 All this happens without me ever having to sign into Mailchimp to compose and test the campaign.
 Result.

 Thanks to RSS I now own my content _and_ save myself a good bit of time.